cyborguk/cyborguk.github.io/_posts/2021-02-16-the-unhelpful-error.md

 I had to join a meeting, which gave me some reflection time, thinking about `ldd` and `$LD_LIBRARY_PATH`.
 I've worked with this stuff for years, and I thought I knew what the error meant, that the library couldn't be found in the system.
+I had checked and double-checked, and it wasn't a missing library.
 It felt like I was being trolled.

 I had been doing some other background tasks in the meantime, to remain productive while I churned over this issue in my mind, or while I waited for